 Over the weekend, soak dried chickpeas – or open and drain a can -, pat dry and then toast them in the oven.
 You’ll have a protein-packed, toasty treat to munch on when your energy feels low.

 Lightly dust the chickpeas with sea salt or kosher salt for a sodium boost, and flavor them with any other spices.
-Cinnamon sugar will make a your crispy chickpeas a sweet treat.
+Cinnamon sugar will make your crispy chickpeas a sweet treat.

 3. Wasabi Dried Peas